Community mental health and substance abuse services

 Substance Abuse License Appeal Assessment

 This assessment helps document a person’s recovery efforts as required by the Licensing Appeal Division of the Secretary of State.
 This process supports the potential return of drving priveleges.
 Prepayment is required for this service.

 Barry County Community Mental Health Authority’s substance abuse services program works with a certified Suboxone doctor to help those with narcotics addiction in staying clean and sober and rebuilding their life.

-The Family Support Subsidy (FSS) Program provides financial assistance to families that include a child with severe developmental disabilities.
-The intent is to help make it possible for children with developmental disabilities to reamin with or return to their birth or adoptive families.
-Families are able to use the funding that this program provides for special expenses incurred while caring for their child.
+The program provides financial assistance to families that include a child with severe developmental disabilities.
+The intent is to help make it possible for children with developmental disabilities to remain with or return to their birth or adoptive families.